balaam/slate/source/index.html.md

 ```

 The webserver doesn't serve any HTML by default, so if you try and view it using your browser nothing will happen.
 The webserver is a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) type setup.

-<aside class="warning">The webserver does not work on Mac.
-It should be run on a seperate thread and it isn't ...</aside>

 Reset the game with this call.